alisazhou/examplejs/README.md

 See individual folders for their READMEs

-[Greenkeeper](https://greenkeeper.io/) is being used to automatically create pull requests.

 # Setup
 - be sure to symlink pre-commit hook to .git/hooks/pre-commit, and have it executable. won't need to do it after git 2.9
 - git submodule update --recursive --init